ansible-lockdown/AMAZON2-CIS/README.md

 - **devel** - This is the default branch and the working development branch.
 Community pull requests will pull into this branch
 - **main** - This is the release branch
-- **reports** - This is a protected branch for our scoring reports, no code should ever go here
-- **gh-pages** - This is the github pages branch
 - **all other branches** - Individual community member branches

 ## Community Contribution